civboot/fngi/notes/role.md

 have a `fn feed [Food]` method, where `Food` is generic over `Grass` and `Meat`?

 Haha, gotcha!
 There is no way in Hel fngi will support generics.
-However, `Food` could be an Enum... or even an interface type itself!
+However, `Food` could be an Enum... or even an role type itself!